-The experiences told by Hunter and his mother Tyne in Nashville, and Itzel, Carlos and Alia in Nashville, and, through a terrific report in The Commercial Appeal by Jennifer Pignolet, the story of Shante and Ja’Mykal in Shelby County, illustrate the amazing impact of home visiting.
+The experiences told by Hunter and his mother Tyne , and Itzel, Carlos and Alia , and, through a terrific report in The Commercial Appeal by Jennifer Pignolet, the story of Shante and Ja’Mykal , illustrate the amazing impact of home visiting.
 Their stories demonstrate the real bottom line – home visiting works.
 By voluntarily accessing local community home visiting resources, parents are placing their children on a path to life-long success.

 The preservation and expansion of these vital programs is essential for Tennessee’s most vulnerable children and families, but there are still far too many families with no access to help.
 At the current level of funding, Tennessee can provide home visiting services to only 1.7% of the children who would qualify for services.
 And of the 95 counties in Tennessee, 45 counties have no home visiting services at all.

-These are the stories that go beyond ROI:
+Below are some of the stories that take us beyond ROI:

 Sometimes a picture says a lot.